-Purchasing term life insurance is a fairly common activity for those who have several people financially dependent on them.
+Purchasing term life insurance is a fairly common procedure for those who have several people financially dependent on them.
 And once this person passes away, the dependents face many financial difficulties.

 It is also common for people to prefer to sell a life insurance policy after having taken it out for a long or short time.
 But, there is no doubt about one thing: it is not a simple process, and you must know how to do it.